Moshe Sherer: Early life

+Sherer was born in Brooklyn on June 8, 1921.
+His early education was at Yeshiva Torah Vodaas, followed by studying at Baltimore, Maryland-based Yeshivas Ner Yisroel.
+The New York Times wrote that "He told associates that his main mentor was the late Rabbi Aharon Kotler."

 Career

 Sherer "joined Agudath Israel as its executive vice president in 1941, when it was a small group with few employees," and added the title of president in 1963.
 He oversaw the tilt whereby "Within Orthodoxy, there's a sense of being pulled to the right."

 Advocacy

-He was an active presence in the United States capital for better than half-a-century, advocating the interests and articulating the views of Orthodox Jewry.
+He was an active presence in the United States capitol for better than half-a-century, advocating the interests and articulating the views of Orthodox Jewry.
 In 1988 he created a full-time Orthodox Jewish government affairs office in Washington, D.C.
 His role has been described as shtadlan (government intercessor); he testified before Congress and often led groups of intercessors to Washington, to meet with elected officials.

-Throughout his career Sherer strongly supported the State of Israel and advocated on its behalf.
+Throughout his career rabbi Sherer strongly supported the State of Israel and advocated on its behalf.
 In 1975, after the infamous “Zionism is Racism” United Nations resolution, Sherer, then-president of Agudath Israel of America, wrote that “Though the resolution was supposedly aimed only at secular ‘Zionism’… the slander is an attack on the entire Jewish people.”
-Even if the hatred was aimed only at certain Jews, he continued, “we [Agudath Israel adherents] would feel precisely the same responsibility to come to the defense of our brethren.
+Even if the hatred was aimed only at certain Jews, he continued, “we (Agudath Israel adherents) would feel precisely the same responsibility to come to the defense of our brethren.
 While we may have our own quarrel with secular Zionism, when Jews are libeled, their affiliation does not matter; our love for our brothers and sisters draws us to their side.”
 But what is more, he stressed, “the U. N. resolution is aimed at all Jews, for it assails the historical Jewish right to Eretz Yisrael.
 The Torah bestowed that right, and any attack on it is an attack on Judaism and the Jewish people.”

 In 1997 he also coordinated advertising both in Israel and within the United States "to explain what Orthodox Judaism was about" and strengthen "Orthodoxy's increasingly influential right wing."
 That same year Sherer renewed advocacy regarding "Who is a Jew" (Mee Hu Yehudi) and retaining a "One People, One Conversion" standard.